MaksymYakushev/DA1.MentalHealth/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- |
 | 22 | 60 | 1 | 35 | 20 | 60 | 0 | 15 |

-If I need to see what values exist in the rows I can use the following query
+If I need to see what values exist in the columns I can use the following query

 ```sql
 SELECT